Radio Werewolf: History

-Songs for the End of the World, Bring Me the Head of Geraldo Rivera, Witchcraft-Boots: A Tribute to the Sin-Atras, and Love Conquers All increasingly covered magical and mythological themes related to the couple's use of sound as a magical tool.
+Songs for the End of the World, Bring Me the Head of Geraldo Rivera, Witchcraft-Boots: A Tribute to the Sin-Atras, and Love Conquers All, increasingly covered themes related to the couple's use of sound as a magical tool.
 From 1990 to 1993, Radio Werewolf toured only in Europe, and were based in Vienna, Austria, where percussionist Christophe D. and viola player Vladimir Rosinski joined the group.

 Radio Werewolf's last performance open to the general public was held at Zurich, Switzerland's historic Kaufleute Hall on December 30, 1991, and was billed as The Zurich Experiment.
-A Video Werewolf release of the same name was released in 1992.
-Zeena and Nikolas Schreck continued to operate the Werewolf Order until 1999, but ended the Radio Werewolf aspect of this activity in 1993.
+A Video Werewolf project of the same name was released in 1992.
+Zeena and Nikolas Schreck continued to operate the Werewolf Order until 1999, but ended the Radio Werewolf musical aspect of this activity in 1993.

 In 2012, Radio Werewolf's The Vinyl Solution - Analog Artifacts: Ritual Instrumentals and Undercover Versions was released by World Operations.
-The compact disc, the first official Radio Werewolf release since 1992, compiles newly remastered re-releases of 12 ambient sonic magic tracks from Zeena and Nikolas Schreck's rare Radio Werewolf vinyl recordings between 1989 and 1992 as well as 2 bonus tracks never previously released to the public.
+The compact disc, the first official Radio Werewolf release since 1992, compiles newly remastered re-releases of 12 ambient "sonic magic" tracks from rare Radio Werewolf vinyl recordings between 1989 and 1992, as well as two bonus tracks never previously released to the public.

-In 2016, Classic Rock magazine ranked Radio Werewolf number 4 on their 'The 25 weirdest bands of all time' list.

-In 2019, Amy Haben's article "Subversive Grooves: Music From the Dark Side," for the 25 February edition of online zine Please Kill Me, describes Radio Werewolf and Zeena, "Radio Werewolf is one of the coolest bands you probably never heard of.
-It’s a dark trip on to the set of a vintage horror movie.[...]
-Zeena’s version of Nancy Sinatra’s, "These Boots Are Made For Walkin’," features a World War II-esque sample sound of marching boots to kick it off the song followed by a deep bass line reminiscent of Nilsson’s "Jump Into The Fire."
-Zeena seduces with sultry vocals and smacks a bit of German into the middle of the tune.

-The Vinyl Solution

 In conjunction with the release of The Vinyl Solution - Analog Artifacts: Ritual Instrumentals and Undercover Versions, Zeena, Radio Werewolf's former co-director, composer, performer, graphic designer/art director and She-Wolf from 1988 to 1993, granted a limited number of interviews for its release.

+In 2016, Classic Rock magazine ranked Radio Werewolf number 4 on their "25 weirdest bands of all time" list.

+In 2019, Amy Haben's article "Subversive Grooves: Music From the Dark Side," for the 25 February edition of online zine Please Kill Me, describes Radio Werewolf and Zeena: "Radio Werewolf is one of the coolest bands you probably never heard of.
+It’s a dark trip on to the set of a vintage horror movie."